chadcdavis/bnl-website/content/education.md

 missing.image

 Catherine is a charter member of Dallas calligraphy organization, and of the Lone Star Chapter of the Guild of Book Workers.
-She just completed 15 years as Secretary on the Guildâ€™s Board of Directors, and currently serves as Secretary/Treasurer of its Lone Star Chapter.
+She just completed 15 years as Secretary on the Guild's Board of Directors, and currently serves as Secretary/Treasurer of its Lone Star Chapter.

 Catherine frequently offers bookbinding classes and workshops.
-For more information, call 214.363.7946 or email bookltrs@att.net.
+For more information, call 214.363.7946.